ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/extending-filtering.md

 ```

 To make this registration easier, Hot Chocolate also supports convention and provider extensions.
-Instead of creating a custom `FilterConvention`, you can also do the follwing:
+Instead of creating a custom `FilterConvention`, you can also do the following:

 ```csharp
 services